D I S C O V E R L I F E

 Extracted from: Gibbs, J., Packer, L., Dumesh, S. and Danforth, B. N. 2013.
 Revision and reclassification of Lasioglossum (Evylaeus), L. (Hemihalictus) and L. (Sphecodogastra) in eastern North America (Hymenoptera: Apoidea: Halicidae).
 Zootaxa 3672 (1).
 Pp 1-116.

 Diagnosis.
-Both sexes of L. nelumbonis can be recognised by mesoscutum rugose anterolaterally and propodeum vertical surfaces covered with appressed plumose hairs (Fig. 75A).
+Both sexes of L. nelumbonis can be recognized by mesoscutum rugose anterolaterally and propodeum vertical surfaces covered with appressed plumose hairs (Fig. 75A).
 The metapostnotum is bare and contrasts sharply with the propodeum (Fig. 75A).
 The mesoscutal and propodeal characters above are both unique among the species treated herein.
 Lasioglossum nelumbonis is unlikely to be mistaken for any other species but is perhaps most similar to L. pectorale.
 Both L. nelumbonis and L. pectorale have coarsely rugose mesepisterna (Fig. 27, as in Fig 76C).

 Redescription.
 FEMALE.
 Length 5.7–8.1 mm.
 Head length 1.80–2.00 mm.
 Head width 2.02–2.18 mm.
 Wing length 4.9–5.3 mm. (n=5)

-Colour.
+Color.
 Head and mesosoma black.
 Antenna black-brown.
 Tegula dark reddish brown.
 Legs dark brown, except medio- and distitarsi reddish brown.
 Wing membrane hyaline, faintly dusky.
 Pterostigma reddish brown.
 Metasomal terga black-brown, apical margins pale brown.

 Structure.
 Head round (L/W ratio = 0.89–0.93).
 Clypeus 2/3 below suborbital line.
 Eyes convergent below (UOD:LOD = 1.21–1.26).
 Gena narrower than eye.
 Ocelli normal.
 Pronotum smoothly rounded.
 Protibial spur with serrations as long as width of malus.
 Inner metatibial spur pectinate, teeth 4–5, basal teeth longer than width of rachis.
 Propodeal lateral carina reaching dorsolateral slope, oblique carina obscure.